rethinkdb/rethinkdb-rs/README.md

 ## Contribute ##

-While the RethinkDB team will do its best to provide the best documentation possible, please fork this repository, add your changes, and submit pull requests. :)
+While the RethinkDB team works hard to provide high quality documentation, you may encounter errors or missing information.

+Feel free to fork the repository, commit changes and open a pull request!

 ## License ##